Wattle Creek Energy Hub

 The Wattle Creek Energy Hub is a proposed project to be located on land owned by the University of Sydney, east of Big Hill in the NSW Southern Tablelands of NSW.

-If approved, the Wattle Creek Energy Hub could generate up to 500 megawatts (MW) of electricity from the sun and wind, providing enough clean, reliable energy to power around 170,000 households per year while offsetting the emissions of around 950,000 tonnes of carbon dioxide.
-The proposal also includes the installation of a large-scale battery with a capacity of up to 700 megawatt hours (MWh) of electricity, which would be dispatched on command to provide a range of network support services.
+If approved, the Wattle Creek Energy Hub could generate up to 265 megawatts (MW) of electricity from the sun, providing enough clean, reliable energy to power around 55,000 households per year while offsetting the emissions of around 290,000 tonnes of carbon dioxide.
+The proposal also includes the installation of a large-scale battery with a capacity of up to 400MW/1,600MWh of electricity, which would be dispatched on command to provide a range of network support services.

 Status: